 Touting the title of Africa’s largest bat species, of the over 200 known African species, it is the African hammer-headed fruit bat.
 These big critters aren’t as large as Australia’s flying fox, but they are still pretty impressive.
 This bat is one of three species of African fruit bat thought to be asymptomatically infected with the Ebola virus.
-The little-collared fruit bat (Myonycteris torquata) and the Egyptian fruit bat (Rousettus aegyptiacus) are the other two species.
+The little-collared fruit bat (Myonycteris torquata) and the Egyptian fruit bat (Rousettus aegyptiacus) are the other 2 species.
 They’re typically found in lowland tropical moist forests, riverine forests, palm forests, swamp forests, & mangroves where they roost in trees.

 First the Stats…